Sheyiforreal/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that removes all letter c and C from input a script that reverse its input a script that displays all users and their home directories,sorted by users
+a script that removes all letter c and C from input a script that reverse its input a script that displays all users and their home directories,sorted by users a command that finds all empty files and directories in the current directory and all sub-directories